edgareler/reactive-currency-exchange/README.md

 - Clone this repository.
 - Install and configure [MongoDB](https://www.mongodb.org) to listen the port **27017**.
-- Open a shell and navigate to the project folder:
+- Open a terminal and navigate to the project folder:
 ```sh
 $ cd ./reactive-currency-exchange
 ```